mr-mig/originate-frontend-lib/README.md

 originate-frontend-lib
 ======================

-[loom][1] origin for creating bulletproof javascript libraries with isomorphic packaging.
+[loom][loom] origin for creating bulletproof javascript libraries with isomorphic packaging.

 This template is based on [this project][23].
 Refer to it's documentation for details.